timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER I-ADMINISTRATION AND MISCELLANEOUS PROVISIONS/Part A-Administration.md

 ### §204.
 Commissioned Corps and Ready Reserve Corps
 #### (a) Establishment
 * #### (1) In general
-  * There shall be in the Service a commissioned Regular Corps and a Ready Reserve Corps for service in time of national emergency.
+  * There shall be in the Service a commissioned Regular Corps and, for service in time of a public health or national emergency, a Ready Reserve Corps.

 * #### (2) Requirement
   * All commissioned officers shall be citizens of the United States and shall be appointed without regard to the civil-service laws and compensated without regard to the Classification Act of 1923, as amended.